AltSysrq/astrocol/README.md

   only use this if it needs to test for the existence of a method implementation.
 Do not call the values directly; instead, use the global functions named after those methods.
-- `where` --- The location where this instance was defined.
+- `begin`, `end` --- The start and end locations where this instance was defined.
 - `parent` --- The logical parente of this instance.
 It is set when an elmeent is instantiated with this instance as a value of one of its non-internal protocol-type fields.